Dion O'Neale

 Dion O'Neale is a New Zealand applied mathematician who specialises in the area of complex systems and network science.
 His work involves the analysis of empirical data to inform computer simulations to predict how interacting parts and structures of networks can affect the dynamics and properties of systems.
-During COVID-19, O'Neale created mathematical models to build understanding of how the network of interractions of the virus was spread, and during this period, was a frequent commentator in the New Zealand media about the country's response to the pandemic.
+During COVID-19, O'Neale created mathematical models to build understanding of how the network of interactions of the virus was spread, and during this period, was a frequent commentator in the New Zealand media about the country's response to the pandemic.
 He is a senior lecturer in physics at Auckland University, principal investigator at Te Pūnaha Matatini and Project Lead of COVID-19 Modelling Aotearoa.

 Education and career

 Born in New Zealand, O'Neale studied at the University of Auckland between 1999 and 2003, graduating with a BSc in physics, BA in mathematics and BSc with honours in applied mathematics.
 He completed his MSc at Heinrich Heine University Düsseldorf in 2005, and PhD at Massey University in 2009.
 O'Neale was a postdoctoral research fellow at La Trobe University in Australia from August 2009 until April 2010, when he returned to New Zealand and joined the Applied Mathematics team at Industrial Research Limited, later known as Callaghan Innovation, in Lower Hutt, where he worked as a research scientist until 2013 when he became a research fellow and later lecturer with the department of physics at Auckland University.
 As of 2022 O'Neale continues in that role and since 2015 has been a principal investigator at Te Pūnaha Matatini.
 O'Neale has taken lead roles in several New Zealand government-funded research projects and in 2021 became the project lead for a programme called COVID-19 Modelling Aotearoa which initially arose under the leadership of Te Pūnaha Matatini but is now a standalone project hosted by the University of Auckland.